twalmsley/FoundationOntology/README.md

 - `TimePeriod` - Represents something with a beginning and end in time
 - `Class` - Represents a set of objects of a particular type
 - `PossibleWorld` - Represents a complete way the world is or could have been
+- `EventBounded` - Represents entities bounded by beginning and ending events

 ## Biological